 And, like those before him, Chaffetz put in place a group of younger talented lawyers who were deeply committed to making Kirkland a lasting institution.
 By adding expertise and offices where needed, and changing the Firm’s management to include more partners and points of view, they created the platform which continues to serve the Firm today.

-With approximately 2,700 attorneys now and an varied set of complementary practice areas, the Firm’s founders might be surprised by Kirkland’s sheer size and its diverse makeup, but they would surely recognize the guiding principles they put into place more than 100 years ago.
+With more than 3,000 attorneys now and an varied set of complementary practice areas, the Firm’s founders might be surprised by Kirkland’s sheer size and its diverse makeup, but they would surely recognize the guiding principles they put into place more than 100 years ago.